Sri Lanka and state terrorism: 21st century

 The ACHR has also stated that following the collapse of the Geneva talks of February 2006, the government of Sri Lanka perpetrated a campaign of state terrorism by targeting alleged LTTE sympathizers and Tamil civilians.
-A spokesman for Human Rights Watch was of the opinion that: "The Sri Lankan government has apparently given its security forces a green light to use dirty war tactics."
-International intervention in Sri Lanka was requested by Tamil sources to protect civilians from state terror.
+A spokesman for Human Rights Watch was of the opinion that "the Sri Lankan government has apparently given its security forces a green light to use dirty war tactics."
+International intervention in Sri Lanka was requested by Tamil sources to protect civilians from state terrorism.